 Increasing Safety Margins

-MeBeSafe will develop and test solutions to nudge car drivers and cyclists towards safer behaviour in common traffic situations that carry an elevated risk.
-The project will also compare different ways of coaching.
+MeBeSafe was an EU-funded research project that developed and tested solutions to nudge car drivers and cyclists towards safer behaviour in common traffic situations with an elevated risk.
+The project also looked at coaching.

-The purpose is to reduce the number of “almost-crashes”, also known as risky situations.
-Increasing safety margins will lead to risky situations being avoided – which in turn will lead to fewer crashes in general
+The purpose was to reduce the number of “almost-crashes”, also known as risky situations.
+Increasing safety margins can lead to risky situations being avoided – which in turn can lead to fewer crashes in general

 Traffic behaviour is mainly habitual

-Navigating in traffic is an everyday activity for most people and their behaviour is largely controlled by automatic responses.
+Navigating in traffic is a normal activity for most people and their behaviour is largely controlled by automatic responses.
 Automated behaviour is not dangerous in itself.
 It can be anywhere on the scale from high safety margins to very risky.

 Many safety measures in traffic fail to reach their potential because they appeal to conscious decision-making.
 However, the ordinary road user will primarily see traffic as a habitual task and not devote much thought to it.